School Board Policy 407 -

 The purpose of this policy is to provide school district employees a place of employment and conditions of employment free from recognized hazards that are likely to cause death or serious injury or harm.
 (Minn.
 Stat. § 182.63, Subd.
 2).

 II.
 General Statement of Policy

-A. “Blood borne pathogens” means pathogenic microorganisms that are present in human blood and can cause disease in humans.
-These pathogens include, but are not limited to, hepatitis B virus (HBV) and human immunodeficiency virus (HIV).
+A. “Blood-borne pathogen” means pathogenic microorganisms that are present in human blood and can cause disease in humans.
+This definition includes, but is not limited to, hepatitis B virus (HBV) and human immunodeficiency virus (HIV).

 B. "Commissioner" means the Commissioner of Labor and Industry.

 C. "Harmful physical agent" means a physical agent determined by the Commissioner as a part of the standard for that agent to present a significant risk to worker health or safety or imminent danger of death or serious physical harm to an employee.
 This definition includes but is not limited to radiation, whether ionizing or nonionizing.

 D. "Hazardous substance" means a chemical or substance, or mixture of chemicals and substances, which:

 1. Is regulated by the Federal Occupational Safety and Health Administration under the Code of Federal Regulations; or

 2. Is either toxic or highly toxic; an irritant; corrosive; a strong oxidizer; a strong sensitizer; combustible; either flammable or extremely flammable; dangerously reactive; pyrophoric; pressure-generating; compressed gas; carcinogenic; teratogenic; mutagenic; a reproductive toxic agent; or that otherwise, according to generally accepted documented medical or scientific evidence, may cause substantial acute or chronic personal injury or illness during or as a direct result of any customary or reasonably foreseeable accidental or intentional exposure to the chemical or substance; or